Mange/roadie/README.md

 ²: This might be removed in a future version, though.
 You really ought to create a good layout and not let Roadie guess how you want to have it structured

-### What about Sass / Less? ###

-Sass is supported as long as the stylesheets are generated and stored in the asset directories.
-You are recommended to add a deploy task that generates the stylesheets to make sure that they are present at all times on the machine generating the emails.

 Install
 -------